-[PM3.2] Indicate whether water is withdrawn from areas with water stress and provide the proportion.
+[SME3.2] Indicate whether water is withdrawn from areas with water stress, provide the proportion, how it compares with the previous reporting year, and how it is forecasted to change.

-This question is only presented if in PM0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Water Risk Matrix.
+This question is only presented if in SME0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Water Risk Matrix.

 Since water is a shared resource, and water-related impacts are localized, organizations are increasingly being encouraged to prioritize action in areas with water stress and to understand and respond to local contexts.
 This question on water from stressed areas supports a trend towards metrics for corporate water reporting and target setting informed by local context, and in addition, the TCFD recommends disclosure of reliance on water from areas of water stress.
+This question also incentivizes companies to assess anticipated forward trends in withdrawals from water stressed areas, encouraging a transition towards business models which do not pose threats to rivers, lakes, aquifers, and streams.
 The data requested assists the assessment of your organization's dependence on potentially contested sources (regardless of whether your facility itself is located in a stressed area), as well as your potential impact on sensitive locations.